mcmtroffaes/homepage/2013/08/21/everything_is_a_function.rst

 some kind of a magical blob.
-In retrospect, now that I *think* to have an at least somewhat sufficiently accurate understanding of what monads do, and what role they play functional languages, it makes sense to me to try to understand monads first, before diving into the IO monad magic.
+In retrospect, now that I *think* to have an at least somewhat sufficiently accurate understanding of what monads do, and what role they play in functional languages, it makes sense to me to try to understand monads first, before diving into the IO monad magic.